MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/upn-changes.md

 ## Recent files lists

-After UPN changes, users will need to browse to re-open active OneDrive files in their new location.
+After a UPN change, users will need to browse to re-open active OneDrive files in their new location.
 Any links to the files (including browser favorites, desktop shortcuts, and "Recent" lists in Office apps and Windows) will no longer work.

 ## Shared OneDrive files